Mannai-Microsoft-Solutions/Incident-Response-Playbooks-/Mannai-Move-LA-to-SA/readme.md

 - Log in to your account
 - Confirm that the subscription, resource group, and workspace are all correct based on what you entered for the template
 - Make sure that the container that you named is listed under the Azure Blob option so that the logs are routed properly when the Playbook is run
+- Go to Storage account and create a container with name "logicappruntimes"

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMannai-Microsoft-Solutions%2FIncident-Response-Playbooks%2Fmain%2FMannai-Move-LA-to-SA%2Fazuredeploy.json%3Ftoken%3DGHSAT0AAAAAACLSDS3IVM6H6M4IVPUAKF4EZS4QP7Q)